The Disease To Please

 17 Ways to Lose Yourself in a Relationship

-We’ve all been there at some point, and most of us realised it way too late… the relationship ended up totally consuming us!
-You suddenly realise you’ve lost your identity and that everything in your life revolves around this one person.
+We’ve all been there at some point, and most of us accepted it for way too long.
+By then the relationship had ended up consuming you!
+You suddenly realise you have lost your identity and that everything in your life revolves around one person.
 It can be an overwhelming and confusing experience and more often than not, it has a lot to do with people pleasing.

 • You are extremely driven by the positive reinforcement of making someone happy